For the record, PETMD says that cats do not survive well outside below 7C.

 It's tough.
 Identification is usually nil for both.

-Of those without a chip, not even a handful have owners come forward from FB posts or looking in the neighbourhood.
+Of those without a chip, only a handful of owners have come forward through Facebook posts or by looking in the neighbourhood.

 The Animal Care and Control Centre does provide some good advice.
 Here is the webpage you can read.